Streaming Algorithms for Geometric Steiner Forest: Preliminaries

-\paragraph{Metric graphs.} We call a weighted undirected graph $G=(X, E, w)$ a \emph{metric graph} if for every edge $\{u, v\} \in E$, $w(u, v) = \dist(u, v)$, and we let $w(G)$ to be the sum of the weights of edges in $G$.
+\paragraph{Metric graphs.} We call a weighted undirected graph $G=(X, E, w)$ a \emph{metric graph} if for every edge $\{u, v\} \in E$ one has $w(u, v) = \dist(u, v)$, and we let $w(G)$ be the sum of the weights of edges in $G$.
 A solution $F$ of SFP may be interpreted as a metric graph.
-For a set of points $S$ (e.g., $S$ can be a square), let $F|_S$ be the subgraph of $F$ formed by edges whose both endpoints belong to $S$.
-Note that we think of $F$ as a \emph{continuous} graph in which every point of an edge is itself a vertex, so $F|_S$ may be interpreted as a geometric intersection of $F$ and $S$.
+For a set of points $S$ (e.g., $S$ can be a square), let $F_{|S}$ be the subgraph of $F$ formed by edges whose both endpoints belong to $S$.
+Note that we think of $F$ as a \emph{continuous} graph in which every point along an edge is itself a vertex, so $F_{|S}$ may be interpreted as a geometric intersection of $F$ and $S$.

+\paragraph{Geometric streaming setting.} Recall that we assume the input points are from a discrete grid $[\Delta]^2$, and are presented as a dynamic point stream.
+This setting of geometric streaming was introduced in~\cite{Indyk04}, and has become standard model for geometric streaming, see e.g.~\cite{FS05,FIS08,LS08,CLMS13,CJLW22,CJKVY22}.
+The discrete grid assumption is convenient for addressing and simplifying issues of precision and bit complexity.

-\paragraph{Randomly-shifted quad-trees~\cite{DBLP:journals/jacm/Arora98}.} Without loss of generality, suppose that $\Delta$ is a power of 2, and let $L := 2\Delta$.
-A quad-tree sub-division is constructed on $[L]^2$.
-In the quad-tree, each node $u$ corresponds to a square $R_u$ and if it's not a leaf, it has four children, whose squares partition $R_u$.
-The squares in the quad-tree are of side-lengths that are powers of $2$, and we say a square $R$ is of level $i$ if its side-length is $2^i$ (this is also the level of its corresponding node in the quad-tree, where leaves have level~0 and the root is at level $\log_2 L$).
-The whole quad-tree is shifted by a random vector in $[-\Delta, 0]^2$.
-Throughout, we assume a randomly-shifted quad-tree has been sampled from the very beginning.
-When we talk about a quad-tree square $R$, we interpret it as the point set that consists of both the boundary and the internal points.
-For $i = 0, \ldots \log_2{L}$, let $2^i$-\emph{grid} $\mathcal{G}_i \subset \mathbb{R}^2$ be the set of centers of all level-$i$ squares in the quad-tree.
+\paragraph{Randomly-shifted quadtrees~\cite{DBLP:journals/jacm/Arora98}.} Without loss of generality, let $\Delta$ be a power of 2, and let $L := 2\Delta$.
+A quadtree (hierarchical partitioning) is constructed on $(0, L]^2$.
+Each node $u$ in the quadtree corresponds to a (continuous) square $R_u$, and if it is not a leaf then it has four children, whose squares partition $R_u$.
+The squares in the quadtree have sidelengths that are powers of $2$, and a square $R_u$ is said to be at \emph{level} $i$ if its sidelength is $2^i$ (this is also the level of its corresponding node $u$ in the quadtree); thus, the root is at level $\log_2 L$ and tree nodes at level $0$ correspond to the smallest possible squares, of size $1\times 1$.
+To make sure the squares \emph{partition} the underlying space $(0, L]^2$, each square is a Cartesian product of two intervals of length $2^i$, where each interval is open on the left and closed on the right.
+For instance, the shaded square in \Cref{fig:quadtree} is $(0, 4] \times (0, 4]$.
+Finally, the squares of the entire quadtree are shifted by a uniformly random vector $v\in [-\Delta, 0]^2$, which is equivalent to shifting all input points by $-v\in[0, \Delta]^2$.
+Throughout, we assume that the random shift $v$ has been sampled from the very beginning, and the input stream is independent of it (i.e., oblivious adversary).

+We emphasize that a quadtree square $R$ refers to a continuous square, and contains points not from the input $X$.
+For $i = 0, \ldots \log_2{L}$, let the $2^i$-\emph{grid} $\mathcal{G}_i \subset \mathbb{R}^2$ be the set of centers of all level-$i$ squares in the quadtree, where the center of a square is its mean (which might have half-integral coordinates).